Utah Mighty Five National Parks with Kids: Itinerary and Guide

 PLEASE make sure your vehicle has plenty of gas and oil, and that you have plenty of water.
 This highway is incredible remote and most of it has zero cell service.
 It’s NOT the place that you want to have car trouble.

 While there are some incredible hikes and attractions along Utah Highway 24, keep in mind that many have no shade and are for more advanced hikers than most kids are.
-However, if your kids are older or have lots of hiking experience, back those hats, add on some sunscreen, and head out.
+However, if your kids are older or have lots of hiking experience, pack those hats, add on some sunscreen, and head out.

 If you’re not planning to do anything near Hanksville or elsewhere on Highway 24, head into Torrey, our next stop.
 You’ll actually pass through Capitol Reef National Park before you get to Torrey, which is a fun introduction to this park.